AlaaLab/ETAB/README.md

 https://github.com/ahmedmalaa/ETAB/blob/main/docs/data_access.md#datasets) of the documentation below.
 Please note that ETAB provides a standardized API for loading and processing data from different sources, but it does not alter, redistribute or directly share the datasets.
 To download the data, please follow the [instructions](https://github.com/ahmedmalaa/ETAB/blob/main/docs/data_access.md#downloading-the-datasets) in [Section 1]( https://github.com/ahmedmalaa/ETAB/blob/main/docs/data_access.md) of the documentation below.

 ---------------

 ## 📚 Documentation

+Learn more about the features and use cases of ETAB through step-by-step instructions and demo notebooks.

 #### [Section 1: Datasets, Accessibility and Data Processing Tools](docs/data_access.md)